usgpo/uslm/USLM-2_0-Review-Guide.md

 - **subject**
 - **coverTitle**
 - **coverText**
+- **currentThroughPublicLaw**
+- **containsShortTitle**
+- **createdDate**

 ### New Attributes

 A number of new attributes are introduced in USLM 2.0, including:

 @styleType _The @styleType attribute is used to set the overall semantic type of the block.
 This has rendering implications.
-Only a small set of values is allowed, which were carried over from Bill DTD styles, such as "OLC" and "USC"._
+Only a predefined set of values is allowed, which were carried over from Bill DTD and Comp DTD styles, such as "OLC" and "USC"._

 @scope _Use the @scope attribute to specify the scope within which the @identifier attribute is valid.
 Typically, @scope is formatted as a URL, referring to a specific context. @scope is used for terms within in definitions to specify the scope of the definition._

 @legisDate _The @legisDate attribute is used for a logical legislative date, which may be different from the calendar date._

 @verticalSpace  _The @verticalSpace attribute the amount of vertical space move down.
 If the attribute is not present, single line (i.e. the next line) is the default.
 If the attribute is present, the value is amount of space to allow, in addition to the normal position of the next line.
 The value may specify units, using CSS syntax (e.g. "4em" or "12pt").
 If no units are given, the units are assumed to be points.
 The values "nextPage" and "nextColumn" are used to force a page break or column break._

+@inEffect _@inEffect is a Boolean attribute that is used for provisions that are not in effect in the law at the time of the document publication.
+This attribute  is typically used in statute compilations.
+The default is “true”._

 ### Model Extensions